 There are also references to occupations in earlier census records.
 From 1810 to 1840, census takers filled out schedules that pertained to certain occupations, including manufacturing, agriculture, commerce, and others.

 Each category was marked for each household so, while the record does not state specifically which person worked in which occupation, the fact that you can tell two members of the household worked in mining, for example, gives you a pretty good clue as to what your ancestor did for a living.
+You can read more about these non-population schedules on FamilySearch.

 3. City Directories